Weather MCP server

 </use_mcp_tool>

-Use the get_weather_by_datetime_range tool to retrieve weather information for a city between specified start and end dates:
+Retrieves weather information for a specified city between start and end dates.

 <use_mcp_tool>